 Ans: Yes, controlled dose of this Ecosprin has antiplatelet action as it inhibits platelets from binding, which in turn minimises the risk of formation of blood clots which are responsible for heart attacks and strokes.

 Ans: Yes, it is.
-In moderate doses, Ecosprin Tablet protects the heart by preventing stroke and heart attacks.
-In relatively higher doses, it works on mild to moderate pain and inflammation like body aches caused by fever, arthritis, headaches etc.
+Ecosprin contains aspirin in dose of 75mg which is not used as analgesic or antipyretic, but aspirin is higher doses works on mild to moderate pain and inflammation like body aches caused by fever, arthritis, headaches etc.